-PathWave Test Sync Executive Measurement Results
+Measurement Results

-When this application Python code correctly executes, it shows a list of registers and memory blocks that are loaded to FPGA sandbox of both primary and secondary engines when loading the .k7z files generated by compiling the PathWave FPGA projects described in the previous sub-section of this document.
-Afterwards, the HVI sequence starts to execute and waits for the user to trigger a user event and execute a user action (user action 4) each time the user hits the enter key.
+When the Python application code correctly executes, it shows a list of registers and memory blocks that are loaded to FPGA sandbox of both primary and secondary engines when loading the .k7z files generated by compiling the PathWave FPGA projects described in the previous sub-section of this document.
+Afterward, the HVI sequence starts to execute and waits for the user to trigger a user event, it executes a user action (user action 4) each time the user hits the enter key.
 The executed FPGA sandbox actions are counted at each iteration.
 Another counter starting from 1000 is incremented and read back after writing it to a dual port RAM.
 The user action counter value is written to PXI lines value so that it can also be read by the secondary module.